Arthritis is inflammation of the joints in one or more parts of the body.

 Patient Decision Aids are specially designed information resources that help people make decisions about difficult healthcare options.
 They help you to think about why one option is better for you than another.
 Understanding what is important to you about your decision will help you choose the option that is best for you.

-Arthritis Research UK is a leading organisation involved in research about prevention and the treatment of arthritis in the UK.
+Versus Arthritis is a leading organisation involved in research about prevention and the treatment of arthritis in the UK.
 It provides information and free resources on many conditions.
 The most relevant for lower limb conditions are:

 Rheumatoid arthritis is a long-term condition that causes pain, swelling and stiffness in the joints, most commonly in the hands, feet and wrists, but it can also cause problems in other parts of the body.